sass/libsass.com/README.md

 libsass.com
 ===========

-Hosting for the Libsass site, currently at libsass.com.
+Documents for the Libsass site, currently at libsass.com.